This post may contain affiliate links. Please read our disclosure policy.

 Butternut Squash Soup

 - See link in notes for full instructions on how to roast.
 Once cool enough to handle, mash and measure out 2 cups.

 To make butternut squash soup on the stove top:

 - In a medium sauce pot, heat oil over medium high heat.
 Saute onion, stirring occasionally, until brown.
 Add garlic and apple and stir for 1-2 more minutes.

-- Add chicken broth and squash and bring soup to a boil.
+- Add chicken broth and roasted squash.
+Bring soup to a boil.
 Reduce heat to low and allow to simmer for about 20 minutes.